Adapting Australia to an era of geoeconomic competition

-Geoeconomic contests pose a major new challenge to Australia’s national interests.
+Geoeconomic contests are posing a major new challenge to Australia’s national interests.
 Trade warfare, strategic investment races and competitive multilateralism have seen economics become a domain in which great power rivalries are fought.
-As a medium-sized, open and trade dependent economy, Australia is especially exposed to both economic and security risks associated with geoeconomics.
-How can Australia adapt its policy settings for the era of geoeconomic competition?
+As a medium-sized and very open economy, Australia is especially exposed to both economic and security risks associated with geoeconomics.

 The report, written by Research Director Dr Jeffrey Wilson, contends that Australia needs to reappraise its foreign economic policy settings, and adapt them to the challenges of 21st Century geoeconomic contestation.
 While adaption does not demand an abandonment of liberal economic principles, it does necessitate new strategies that are configured towards managing risks.